Veterinary surgeons only

-Much like if you or I had undergone any procedure, surgery or diagnosis, is just the starting point and rehab back to full recovery can take a little longer.
-Ongoing appointments with a veterinary physiotherapist allow treatments and exercise programmes to be individually progressed as your pet continues to improve.
-It also gives you the opportunity to ask questions about your pets’ recovery along the way.
-Similarly, it means that the veterinary physiotherapist can keep your clinician regularly updated on your pets’ progress and discuss any issues/concerns with them promptly.
+Appointments with a veterinary physiotherapist include a thorough assessment, allowing treatments and home exercise programmes to be individually prescribed and progressed as the pet continues to improve.
+They also give the owner the opportunity to ask questions about the recovery pathway in real-time and allow the rapid identification of any issues in the recovery process.
+The physiotherapist will keep the clinician regularly updated on pets’ progress and discuss any issues/concerns with them promptly.

 There are many conditions which can benefit from veterinary physiotherapy input:

 Many patients with neurological conditions can benefit from physiotherapy whether that is post-operative recovery or conservative treatments when surgical management isn’t appropriate/possible.

 - Post-surgical rehabilitation